imocta/Azure-Certification-Journey/AZ-900/[ICS Exam Cram] - Azure Fundamentals Exam Cram Full Course/Domain 1.3 - Describe Cloud Service Types.md

 Describe Infrastructure as a Service (IaaS)
 Describe Platform as a Service (PaaS)
 Describe Software as a Service (SaaS)
+Identify appropriate use cases for each cloud service

 *Walkthrough of 'Shared Responsibility Model'*